hdmetor/NeuralNetwork/README.md

 ## Create the network

-First of all we need to create a `NeuralNetwork` object.
+First of we need to create a `NeuralNetwork` object.
 It can be initialized in two ways:

 - with a list containing the number of neurons in each layer: